Ginger Vieira – Freelancer

 I'm using Afrezza's inhaled insulin to manage my type 1 diabetes.
 Here's how it's going...MORE

-If you have type 1 diabetes, managing your blood sugars at school means you need to be prepared for anything.MORE
+If you have type 1 diabetes, managing your blood sugar levels at school means you need to come prepared for anything at school.MORE

 Has Type 1 Diabetes Affected Your Relationship with Food?